AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit2.md.txt

 **NOTE** Certain characters need special treatment to be included in strings in Java.
 Either they are “non-printable,” such as the character that indicates a new line of output (called the newline character), or they already have other meanings in the Java language.

 Escape sequences begin with the \ character (back slash as opposed to a forward slash) and allow a programmer to type these characters in String literals.
-Take a look at the three examples below.
+Take a look at the examples below.

 **Escape Sequence**